ModellingWebLab/WLDocs/README.md

 Currently, annotation happens by modifying the CellML files.

 **Point of action:** _Decide whether to keep annotations inside the CellML files or use an external mechanism._
-_External annotation is harder to work with, but more flexible as it allows us to annotate models not stored on our own servers._
+_We probably want to allow both, so add the ability to read/write separate files containing annotations, for increased flexibility._
-_Last time we discussed, I think Jonathan was leaning towards using [triplestore](https://en.wikipedia.org/wiki/Triplestore) for everything?_
+_For perforamnce, we will probably want to cache all annotations of everything the Web Lab knows in a [triplestore](https://en.wikipedia.org/wiki/Triplestore) of some kind._

-We currently use the [`oxmeta` ontology](https://github.com/Chaste/Chaste/blob/release/python/pycml/oxford-metadata.ttl), which is distributed as part of Chaste .
+We currently use the [`oxmeta` ontology](https://github.com/Chaste/Chaste/blob/release/python/pycml/oxford-metadata.ttl), which is distributed as part of Chaste.

 **Point of action:** _We need to either find a community ontology, or work towards standardising our one (e.g. move from chaste to its own repo, get some input from others, given them access etc.)._